jijopjames/Bikeshare-data-analysis/README.md

 # Bikeshare-data-analysis
 Data Analysis on Us Bike Share Data.
 This project contains three csv file as datasets.
-They are chicago.csv, new_york_city.csv and washington.csv.
+They are _chicago.csv_, _new_york_city.csv_ and _washington.csv_.
 In this project is about accepting these datasets and analysing the data.

 ## Installation:
 This project need 2 major libraries **NumPy** & **Pandas**